Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the Radeon R9 290X should perform quite a bit faster than the GeForce GT 640 DDR3 in general. (explain)
+Memory BandwidthIn theory, the Radeon R9 290X should be 461% quicker than the GeForce GT 640 DDR3 in general, because of its higher data rate. (explain)

-Texel RateThe Radeon R9 290X is a lot (about 389%) faster with regards to anisotropic filtering than the GeForce GT 640 DDR3. (explain)
+Texel RateThe Radeon R9 290X should be a lot (approximately 389%) better at AF than the GeForce GT 640 DDR3. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison